freesewing/freesewing/markdown/dev/tutorials/getting-started-vercel/en.md

 As mentioned previously, Vercel will eventually create and build many deployments for your project.
-One is known as the _production deployment_, based on the `develop` branch of the repository.
+One is known as the _production deployment_, based on the configured Production Branch of the repository (by default the branch named `main`).
-All other deployments are referred to as _preview deployments_.
+All other deployments are referred to as _preview deployments_, including ones based on the `develop` branch
+(unless you change the Production Branch in the Project Settings to `develop` instead of `main).

 Created deployments include:
-1. The initial production deployment for the `develop` branch
+1. The initial production deployment.
+(Because you don't have a branch named `main` in your repository, Vercel will instead create the initial production deployment from the default `develop` branch.)
 2. A new preview deployment every time you update your `develop` branch in GitHub (for example, whenever you sync it with the latest `freesewing/freesewing` updates)